 Klaipeda public bus 1.00eur to shopping mall bus stop for Ollix bus direct to Kaunas and Vilnius Airports.

-Wizz Air 27.49eur one way ticket VNO-GDN + 26eur one checked bag + 6.00eur Wizz Priority for additional one small bag to one carry-on bag.
+Wizz Air 27.49eur one way ticket VNO-GDN + 26eur one checked bag + 6.00eur Wizz Priority for additional one small bag with one carry-on bag.
 The 6.00eur Wizz add-on has advantage of allowing two bags on board and overhead bin storage space for carry on bag with early Priority boarding.
-I was able to take my two carry on bags using 6eur Wizz Priority with no need for a checked bag at 26eur, so $40 all-in for one ticket Vilnius to Gdansk, Poland.
+I was able to take my two carry on bags using 6eur Wizz Priority with no need for a checked bag at 26eur, so $40 all-in for one ticket Vilnius to Gdansk, Poland and $70 for one ticket with checked bag.

 Flying Copenhagen, Denmark to Lithuania, traveling around the country 6 days by bus, then a flight to Gdansk, Poland was less than $100 all-in for transportation.
 The need for one checked bag on Ryanair and Wizz flights added $60 for $160 in total transportation for all travel in Lithuania.